Montclair 250

 In this lecture series, President Jonathan Koppell explores the American Experiment, its founding principles, the role of higher education and both contemporary and future challenges and opportunities.

-Each session will include a formal lecture focusing on different aspects of the American Experiment followed by a discussion with a thought partner with relevant expertise.
+Each session will include a formal lecture focusing on different aspects of the American Experiment with an emphasis on audience engagement and participation.